yangzhixuan/bipandoc/README.md

 Vim binding
 ----------
 The `bipandoc.vim` subdirectory is a useful vim interface for BiPandoc.
-After installing it with your favourite vim plugin manager like [vim-plug](https://github.com/junegunn/vim-plug) and [vim-pathogen](https://github.com/tpope/vim-pathogen), call `:BiPandocBindThisHTML` and `:BiPandocBindThisMD` at the appropriate vim window/buffer/tab to let the BiPandoc plugin associate two markdown/html files.
+After installing it with your favourite vim plugin manager (like [vim-plug](https://github.com/junegunn/vim-plug) and [vim-pathogen](https://github.com/tpope/vim-pathogen)), call `:BiPandocBindThisHTML` and `:BiPandocBindThisMD` at the appropriate vim window/buffer/tab to let the BiPandoc plugin associate two markdown/html files.
 Then call `:BiPandocStartSync` and after this whenever you save one of the files, the change will be propagated to the other file through `bipandoc`.

 The following variables can be configured in your `.vimrc`: